Aishahamad01/UCF101/README.md

 # UCF101
-Here's a professional **GitHub README** tailored for your hybrid Neural ODE + ResNet video generation project, written from the perspective of a data science expert and researcher:

 ---

-# 🧠📹 Hybrid Neural ODE-ResNet Video Generation
+# 🧠📹 Video Generation Using Neural ODE

-*Modeling Continuous Temporal Dynamics in Video Using Neural ODEs and ResNet Decoders*
+*Modeling Continuous Temporal Dynamics in Video Using Neural ODEs and ResNet Model*

 ---

 ## 🔍 Overview

-This project explores a **hybrid deep generative model** that integrates **Neural Ordinary Differential Equations (Neural ODEs)** with **ResNet-based convolutional decoders** to generate realistic video clips.
+This project explores a **neural ODE, ResNet and hybrid deep generative models** to generate realistic video clips.
 The model is trained on the **UCF101 action recognition dataset** and aims to model **continuous-time temporal dynamics** while maintaining **spatial resolution fidelity** in the generated frames.

 We evaluate the approach using two standard video generation metrics: